Lightning in Virginia

 Source: National Weather Service, Virginia Thunderstorms and Lightning, 1989

-Most lightning in Virginia is associated with the 35-45 thunderstorms that occur each summer.
+Most lightning in Virginia is associated with the 35-45 thunderstorms that occur within the state each summer.
 Lightning and thunder are common in July and August, but "thundersnows" are possible in January as well.

 The biggest storms, hurricanes, rarely generate lightning:2